 Everyone is encouraged to visit our website frequently for updates on our activities, both existing and new.
 Results for the Ongoing Fishing Contest, which runs from April first through October 31st, and the Fish Ins are behind the membership login and you must be a member to possess the login to see this information.
 If you want to be a member, please scroll up and click on the menu tab titled “About GLSF – Becoming a Member.”
 We welcome your participation and support!

-12,500 Coho were released into Lake Michigan at 10pm on 10/19/17!
-Thank you to the volunteers as well as the WI DNR for placing the Coho into our Net Pen.
+90,000 Chinook Fingerlings were released into Lake Michigan around 10pm on 5/3/18!
+Thank you to the volunteers as well as the WI DNR for placing the Chinook into our Net Pens.
 Please enjoy the following pictures.
 It was a beautiful sight to behold as they swam away, unmolested!
 We hope these fish will come back in 2-3 years and let us “enjoy” them!

 Our 2017 Brew City Salmon Tournament was held Sunday, July 30th!
 Fishing was great and comfortable, but catching was elusive and brutal for most contestants.
 All of the testing has been completed and the results have been tabulated.
 Congratulations to all of the winners.
 Click this link and you’ll be delivered to the Finalized Standings and Payouts for Brew City 2017!
 Thank You for your patience!